 To apply for your own DBS disclosure, individuals should go directly to the UK Government’s website.

 Standard DBS Checks

 Aaron’s Department is a registered Umbrella Body authorised to process Standard DBS checks.
-Using our system, you can request a Standard DBS check for positions which qualify.
+Using our system, you can request a Standard DBS check for positions that qualify for one.

-A Standard DBS Certificate will contain a filtered list of spent and unspent: convictions, cautions, reprimands, and final warnings from the PNC.
+A Standard DBS Certificate contains a filtered list of spent and unspent: convictions, cautions, reprimands, and final warnings from the PNC.
 Standard DBS checks are available to organisations for positions included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.

-Suitable for some roles in the financial and legal sectors; also for people working in an education or care setting including NHS hospitals who have access to regular contact with Children and/or Vulnerable Adults, but are not in a healthcare role.
+Suitable for some roles in the financial and legal sectors, and for people working in an education or care setting including NHS hospitals who have access to regular contact with Children and/or Vulnerable Adults, but are not in a healthcare role.

 Enhanced DBS Checks

-Enhanced DBS Certificates will contain the same PNC information that the Standard DBS check has, and also include any information that the local police force considers to be relevant for disclosure.
+Enhanced DBS Certificates contain a filtered list of spent and unspent: convictions, cautions, reprimands, and final warnings from the PNC.
+Standard DBS checks are available to organisations for positions included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.
+They also include any information that the local police force considers to be relevant for disclosure.

 Used for protecting the most vulnerable in our society and available only to organisations, an Enhanced DBS check is a requirement for positions included in both the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975 and the Police Act 1997 (Criminal Records) regulations.
 Required for positions involving contact with children and/or vulnerable adults of a specified nature within a Regulated Activity.